scraggo/design-patterns-refactoring-guru/README.md

 [refactoring.guru](https://refactoring.guru/design-patterns) is an excellent outline of what object-oriented (OOP) design patterns are and goes into incredible depth into how they work.
 I chose make their TypeScript examples editable and run-able.
 This has been a great aid to my learning of this topic and TypeScript.

+> [Refactoring.Guru](https://refactoring.guru/) makes it easy for you to discover everything you need to know about refactoring, design patterns, SOLID principles, and other smart programming topics.

 > Another excellent resource: [Christopher Okhravi - Video series on Design Patterns for Object Oriented Languages](https://www.youtube.com/playlist?list=PLrhzvIcii6GNjpARdnO4ueTUAVR9eMBpc)

 ## Usage